Manojbhat09/Lidar_curb_annotator/README.md

 # Operations for Annotation:

+## Annotation

+1. ctrl + X is start annotation and highlights
+2. ctrl + X to erase
+3. P to save the annotation

 ## Controls
 ### "3D" mode
 1. Left click and drag to orbit around the point cloud